Oregon camping, the “Peter Iredale”

 To the left, on the left side of the ship, the photo below shows definite structure of the top of the left side, the port side, of the ship.

-The photo below is looking down into the “stump” of one of the masts.
+The photo below is looking down into the “stump” of the iron support tube that helped hold up the third mast.
 This “stump” was at least 2.5 feet across, maybe 3 feet.

-Photo below, off to the left again, on the port side of the ship, one of the masts is still there, lying where it fell, on top of a part of the ship’s structure and yet most of the mast is now buried in the sand.
+Photo below, off to the left again, on the port side of the ship, was a longer section of the iron support tube that surrounded the bottom portion of the second mast.
+That iron support tube is still there, lying across the outer edge of the ship where it fell when it broke off, and yet much of that support structure is now buried in the sand.

-And then I turned and faced the bow of the boat … and walked forward along the centerline of what would have been the main deck of the vessel.
-You can see below how this ship tilts where it lies.
+And then I turned and faced the bow of the boat … and walked forward along the center line of what would have been the main deck of the vessel.
+You can see below how this ship lists/tilts where it lies.

-In the photo above, you can see the stump of the forward-most mast, along with some of the steel supports for what were the deck plates … all at an angle.
+In the photo above, you can see what’s left of the the iron support tube for the forward-most mast, along with some of the steel supports for what were the deck plates … all at an angle.

 I took the photos below as I walked slowly around the forepeak and bow of the ship.
 She certainly was held solidly by the sand.